The Acceptance World: Synopsis

 "Nick" Jenkins, working for a publisher and author of a novel, has now reached his late twenties.
 He also functions as the contact with his Uncle Giles, a former army man living on family money.
 Nick has been summoned to meet this uncle at the Ufford, an obscure Bayswater hotel, to "talk over business".
 Before that can happen, they are interrupted by Mrs Myra Erdleigh, a clairvoyant who is persuaded to give a card reading of their fortunes.
 She foresees difficulty in Nick's current business, as well as a future love affair, and that they will meet again after a year (all of which prove true).
-As he explains to his painter friend Barnby later, his firm wish to publish a work on the society painter Horace Isbister and has commissioned an introduction by the novelist St John Clarke which he seems slow to deliver.
+As he explains to his painter friend Barnby later, his employers wish to publish a work on the society painter Horace Isbister and have commissioned an introduction by the novelist St John Clarke, who has been slow to deliver it.
 Nick is also able to identify for Barnby a woman in whom he has become interested, the Left-leaning Anne Stepney, a daughter of Lord Bridgewater.

 Later the death of Isbister makes Nick's business more urgent and he arranges to meet St John Clarke's secretary, the up and coming poet Mark Members, at the Ritz.
 Instead he is met by the Marxist writer J. G. Quiggin, who is engaged in a tug of war with Members over the secretaryship.
 He also encounters his former school friend Peter Templer and accepts an invitation to spend a snowy weekend at his house outside Maidenhead.
 Also with him in the car down is Peter's wife Mona, a former artists' model who is now an advertising icon; and Peter's sister Jean, Nick's former romantic interest, who is presently living separately from her husband.
 Jean rides in the back with Nick and they are soon in each other's arms.

 It is clear that Mona is dissatisfied with her present unexciting mode of life.
 To distract herself, she persuades Nick to telephone Quiggin and invite him down for lunch.
 Another invitee is Templer's friend, Jimmy Stripling, who arrives in the company of Mrs Erdleigh and seems equally under her control.
 Quiggin, however, is left out in the cold since Mona becomes more interested in talking with Mrs Erdleigh.
 Consequently, Templer brings out a planchette on which they all take turns, eventually contacting an entity whose allusions to what is happening in the St John Clarke household so worry the initially sceptical Quiggin that he hurries back to London.